How to Reset Windows 7 Password on ASUS Laptop & Desktop

 To get started, insert a blank USB flash drive or CD/ DVD disc into the computer.
 The program supports creating a password reset disk either on a USB device or a CD/ DVD that you then use to boot from on your locked ASUS computer.
 We'are using a USB drive in this example.

 On the program interface, click the USB device, on the next screen click the Start burning button to begin burning the program's ISO image file to create a Windows 7 password reset disk.

 Once the burning completes, remove the disk out of the computer.

-Next, you will have to configure the boot order sequence in BIOS settings on your locked ASUS motherboard, so that your computer will boot from a removable disc.
+Next, you will have to configure the boot order sequence in BIOS settings on your locked ASUS motherboard, so that your computer will boot from this USB drive.

 Step 2: Set the boot order in BIOS to boot from the disk you just created

-Insert the USB flash drive or CD/ DVD disc you created previously into locked ASUS computer that you want to reset the lost Windows 7 password, turn on it.
+Insert the USB flash drive you created in step 1 into locked ASUS computer that you want to reset the lost Windows 7 password, turn on it.

 There is a thing worth noting about this step: the message guides you to enter the BIOS may be a bit different in some computers, it may be called "Press [key] to ...run Setup", or "Press [key] to enter BIOS setup", "Press [key] to access system configuration", "Enter BIOS by pressing [key]".

 After you enter the ASUS BIOS SETUP screen, you will see a set of menus containing a lot of settings for your computer's hardware, and instructions located at the bottom of the screen (some BIOS may list them on the right-hand side).